Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/README.md

 ## Repository for the Danish Azure Landing Zone accelerator.

-This is a landing pagea and is still work in progress!
+This is a landing page and is still work in progress!

+&nbsp;
+&nbsp;

+This project will provide
+- a repository of Azure Policies to create the foundation for a compliant Azure Landing Zone in a Danish context using the principles of [Policy-Driven-Governance](https://learn.microsoft.com/en-gb/azure/cloud-adoption-framework/ready/landing-zone/design-principles#policy-driven-governance)
+- A [Security Control Mapping Process](docs/SecurityControlMapping.md) to map every deployable Azure Policy back to a regulatory or organisational requirement and to ensure the mapping process has a owner

+&nbsp;
+&nbsp;

+Tis project ser

 ---